saravatpt/saravatpt/README.md

 # Hi there 👋, I'm Saravanan!

 Welcome to my GitHub profile!
-I'm passionate about AI Agents, Coding & AI ML and contributing to open-source projects.
+I'm passionate about Agentic AI, Coding, Trends in Software/AI.
 Here's a bit about me:

 ## 🚀 About Me
-- Hands on with GenAI, AI Agents, Copilot, Software Deveopment, Project & Team Management.
+- Hands on with GenAI, Agentic AI, Copilot, Software Deveopment, Project & Team Management.
 - 👨‍💻 Currently I’m working on **InterviewAgent which can take Realtime interviews.**
 - 🌱 Currently I’m learning **AgentOps**
 - 📫 How to reach me: **saravantpt@gmail.com**